trans-vision/Coursera-GettingCleaningData-Project/README.md

 1. README.md: This file.
 2. CodeBook.md: Describes the variables, data, and transformations carried out.
-2. runanalysis.R: Script for performing the analysis.
+2. run_analysis.R: Script for performing the analysis.
 4. TidyData.txt: The output tidy data set.

 Location of UCI HAR Data Set